codebar/tutorials/js/lesson1/tutorial.md

 Let's move some of this into `script.js`.
-We wrote the function definition all on one line because that's all the space you have in the console, but the normal way to write one is like this:
+We wrote the function definition all on one line because that's all the space you have in the console, but the typical way to write a function is like this:

 ```js
 function sayHello() {